rajand2510/ar-3d-card/README.md

 ## Props
 - gltfPath (string): The path to the 3D model file (GLTF format).

-- positionY (number): The Y-axis position of the 3D model in the scene.

-- initialScale (number): The initial scale of the 3D model.

 - imageSrc (string): The image to display on the product card.